-Should the executive officer's employment be terminated by the Company without cause or by him with good reason and such termination occurs at the same time as or within two years following a change in control of the Company, the Company must pay to the executive officer the following:
+Finally, should the executive officer's employment be terminated by the Company without cause or by the executive officer with good reason and such termination occurs at the same time as or within one year following a change in control of the Company, each Severance Agreement obligates the Company to pay or provide to the executive officer the following:

-- his base salary and any accrued vacation pay through the date of termination; - any incentive compensation that has been awarded to him for the completed fiscal year or other completed measuring period prior to the date of termination but not yet paid to him; - an amount equal to the annual incentive target in effect prior to the payment trigger pro-rated through the date of termination, reduced by any amount paid or payable for the fiscal year during which the date of termination occurs; - an amount equal to two times the sum of: (x) the higher of (1) his annual base salary immediately prior to the change in control and (2) his annual base salary in effect immediately prior to the payment trigger and (y) the higher of (1) his annual incentive target in effect immediately prior to the change in control and (2) his annual incentive target in effect immediately prior to the payment trigger; - his health and dental insurance benefits for 24 months; and - certain outplacement services.
+- his base salary and any accrued vacation pay through the date of termination; - any incentive compensation that has been earned by or awarded to the executive officer for a completed performance period preceding the date of termination, to the extent not already paid; - a pro-rated portion of the executive officer's then-current target incentive compensation, reduced by any amount paid for the fiscal year during which the date of termination occurs; - an amount equal to two times the sum of (x) his annual base salary in effect immediately prior to the change in control or payment trigger, whichever is higher and (y) the average of the bonus payments paid to the executive officer during the three years (or shorter period, as applicable) preceding the year in which the date of termination occurs; - · the executive officer's health, vision and dental insurance benefits for twenty-four months; and - certain outplacement services.

-The Company will pay or provide the foregoing in the manner set forth in the Severance Agreements.
+We will pay or provide the foregoing in the manner set forth in the Severance Agreements.

 In the event that certain payments or benefits under the Severance Agreements would be subject to an excise tax under Section 4999 of the Internal Revenue Code, as amended, then such payments or benefits may be reduced in the manner set forth in the Severance Agreements.

-The Company is only obligated to pay or provide, or continue to pay and provide, benefits in the event of a payment trigger to the extent that the executive officer executes a waiver and release in the form set forth in the respective Severance Agreement and otherwise remains in compliance with certain covenants set forth therein.
-The Severance Agreements include one-year post-termination non-disclosure, non-compete and non-interference covenants.
+We are only obligated to pay or provide, or continue to pay or provide, benefits for termination by the Company without cause or by the executive officer for good reason prior to a change in control or certain benefits following a change in control to the extent that the executive officer executes a waiver and release in the form set forth in the Severance Agreements and otherwise remains in compliance with certain covenants set forth therein.
+The Severance Agreements include one year post-termination non-disclosure, non-compete and non-interference covenants.